ragingwind/cca-delegate/readme.md

 ## WARNING

-It's still in experimental and cca doesn't supports a official way that we can use cca in code programmatic directly.
-This node module is trying to parse stdio messages getting from result of cca execution.
-The execution result can be changed follow by any changes of cca updating that mean is `cca-delegate` can be has risk factors
+It's still in experimental.
+Currently, cca doesn't support a official way of using cca programmatically in source code.
+This node module will return result of execution of cca whether true or false after parsing stdio string getting came from cca execution.
+However the result of execution could be changed by updating of cca that mean is `cca-delegate` could has risk factors

 ## Install